Just another iHealthSpot WP02 site

 The Importance of Good Posture

-Improper posture can add unnecessary stress on your back and neck.
+Poor posture can add unnecessary stress on your back and neck.
 To help prevent neck or back pain, make sure you sit, stand, and lift in ways that don’t strain your muscles.
 Change your position often and take breaks because sitting or standing in the same position can strain your neck and back.

 • Sitting – Keep your feet flat on the floor in front of you, so that your knees and hips are at the same level.